Register now! Forgot password?

 • What are your predominant strengths and weaknesses?

-The CV decides whether your application as a flight attendant will be successful.
+The CV decides whether your application as a flight attendant (Steward /-ess) is successful.
 Many applicants focus on enumerating all the information when creating an application letter and CV.
 But not every little detail is important.
-A resume should show the HR manager that you are qualified for the job as a flight attendant.
+A resume should show the HR manager that you are qualified for the job as a flight attendant (Steward /-ess).
 Therefore, you should just emphasize the important points in your CV.

-• is clear in page layout, headers, text blocks and empty rows
+• clear in page layout, headers, text blocks and empty rows

-Besides the resume, the cover letter is the most important element of an application.
-Therefore, please take enough time to demonstrate your suitability for the job as a flight attendant with a few descriptive sentences on half an A4 page.
+The cover letter is after the resume is the most important element of an application.
+Therefore please take enough time to demonstrate your suitability for the job as a flight attendant (Steward /-ess) with a few descriptive sentences on half an A4 page.

-The cover letter should explain why you are applying as a flight attendant and why you are the right candidate for the job as a flight attendant.
-A successful cover letter makes our service personnel curious and shows that you have looked extensively at our job posting.
+The cover letter should explain why you have applied as a flight attendant (Steward /-ess) and why you are the right candidate for the job as a flight attendant (Steward /-ess).
+A successful cover letter makes our service personnel curious and shows that you have dealt extensively with our job posting.

 Letter head

 At the top of the cover letter is a text block with your name, address, telephone numbers (landline and mobile) and email address.
 In a second block follows the company, including the date.
-Then you name the subject of the letter, for example, "application as a flight attendant."
+Then you call the subject of the letter, for example, "application as a flight attendant (Steward /-ess)."

 Introduction

-If you do not know the contact person, you can start your introduction with "Dear Sir or Madam".
-Try to establish in the first sentences a relation to the job ad as a flight attendant.
+If you do not know the contact person, you can start your introduction with "Dear Sirs".
+Try to establish in the first sentences a relation to the job ad as a flight attendant (Steward /-ess).

 Bulk

-Where you perform all the essential points of your job as a flight attendant on.
+Where you perform all the essential points of your job as a flight attendant (Steward /-ess) on.
 The main part is the real meaning of the letter.
-Why you have applied for a job as flight attendant?
-Why do you think the requirements for the job as a flight attendant to be fair?
+Why you have applied for a job as flight attendant (Steward /-ess)?
+Why do you think the requirements for the job as a flight attendant (Steward /-ess) to be fair?
 What are your strengths and weaknesses?
 Your records should be formulated precisely and produce all relevant information.
 Plan for the bulk of about three to four sentences.

 End